Without a story,

 As a songwriter, lyricist and playwright, or as a journalist and PR consultant, I’m always looking to tell tales that touch audiences.
 The stories that interest me most are the ones that make people cry.

 Hi!
-My name is Arnoud – which rhymes with aloud.
+My name is Arnoud – that rhymes with aloud.
 I love to tell stories, either through music, lyrics and dialogue in the theatre or through text, audio and video as a journalist and PR consultant.
 Clarity, accessibility and effectiveness are important and in my writing I strive to be easy on the ear, fresh and surprising.

 Before focussing on musical theatre I worked as a financial journalist for 16 years.
-I needed a change, so I moved into geopolitical PR – but that didn’t give me the creative fulfilment I needed.
+I needed a change, so I moved into geopolitical PR – but that didn’t give me the creative fulfilment I longed for.
 Whilst sitting behind my laptop on a rainy Tuesday morning, I read that Mountview Academy started an MA in Writing musicals.
 “That’s what I want to do!”, was my first thought.
 I applied and when I got accepted, I left my career and followed my passion.
 After being tutored by the fabulous Rob Hartmann and Jenifer Toksvig, I graduated with distinction in 2016 and I’ve been writing and composing ever since.

 My work could most recently be heard and seen at: